tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/image_classifier.md

 ### Step 1: Install the dependencies

-The task library supports installation using cocoapods.
-Make sure that cocoapods is installed on your system.
+The Task Library supports installation using CocoaPods.
+Make sure that CocoaPods is installed on your system.
-Please see the [cocoapods installation guide](https://guides.cocoapods.org/using/getting-started.html#getting-started) for instructions.
+Please see the [CocoaPods installation guide](https://guides.cocoapods.org/using/getting-started.html#getting-started) for instructions.

-Please see the [cocoapods guide](https://guides.cocoapods.org/using/using-cocoapods.html) for details on adding pods to an Xcode project.
+Please see the [CocoaPods guide](https://guides.cocoapods.org/using/using-cocoapods.html) for details on adding pods to an Xcode project.

-Add the TensorFlowLiteTaskVision pod in Podfile
+Add the TensorFlowLiteTaskVision pod in the Podfile.

 ```
 target 'MyAppWithTaskAPI' do
   use_frameworks!
-  pod 'TensorFlowLiteTaskVision', '~>0.0.1-nightly.20220508'
+  pod 'TensorFlowLiteTaskVision'
 end
 ```